squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

 python --version
 ```

+If this doesn't work for you, or it is showing the incorrect version, try `python3 --version` instead.

 ## Installation

-Starting with an empty folder for your Squirrels project, create and activate a Python virtual environment for your project.
+Starting with an empty folder for your Squirrels project, create and activate a [Python virtual environment](https://realpython.com/python-virtual-environments-a-primer/) for your project.

 :::tip

 There are a number of ways to create a Python virtual environment.
-One of the most common ways is by running `python -m venv .venv` in the terminal.
+One of the most common ways is by running `python -m venv .venv` (or `python3 -m venv .venv`) in the terminal.
 This will create a ".venv" folder in your project.

 Then, activate the virtual environment by doing one of the following:
 - run `.venv/Scripts/activate` in a Windows terminal, or